RaviTambade/SDM/UserStoryScenario.md

 	* View products by category

 ### EPIC-- UserStory- Scenario

-##### Epic:
+Lis of Epic Esmaples:

+* As a project manager, I want a robust work management platform that empowers my team to take advantage of the Agile methodology.
+* As a product subscriber, I want to be able to cancel my monthly membership using self-service tools.
+* As a product subscriber, I want to be able to cancel my monthly membership using self-service tools.

-As an Acquisition Gateway User, I need to access the Acquisition ordering platform behind a secure login so that I can purchase products.
+<b>As an Acquisition Gateway User, I need to access the Acquisition ordering platform behind a secure login so that I can purchase products.</b>

 <p>As an Acquisition Gateway User, I need to select an Auction product in the Acquisition ordering platform so that I can bid on it. </p>